Group completions and the homotopical monadicity theorem: Introduction

 \part{Introduction}

-We give a conceptual reinterpretation of work that started with the introduction of operads in what the senior author called ``The geometry of iterated loop spaces'' \cite{MayGeo}.
+We give a conceptual reinterpretation of work that started with the introduction of operads in ``The geometry of iterated loop spaces'' \cite{MayGeo}.
 The word ``geometry'' was meant to convey that the structures involved really were geometric at heart.
 They implicitly reduced the homotopical study of iterated loop spaces to the study of configuration spaces.
-The same idea works equivariantly \cite{GM3, MMO} and multiplicatively \cite{MayMult, Rant1}, but the equivariant multiplicative theory here is not in the earlier literature.\footnote{Equivariant multiplicative theory based on the Segal machine is given in \cite{GMMO, GMMO3}, but it is not general enough for the applications we have in mind and is designed to shoot through the space level, going as directly as possible from categorical input to spectrum level output. }
+The same idea works equivariantly \cite{GM3, MMO} and multiplicatively \cite{MayMult, Rant1}, but the equivariant multiplicative theory here is not in the earlier literature.\footnote{Equivariant multiplicative theory based on the Segal machine is given in \cite{GMMO, GMMO3}, but it is not general enough for the applications we have in mind and shoots through the space level, going as directly as possible from categorical input to spectrum level output. }